Laf111/WiiUFtpServer/README.md

 # WiiUFtpServer : a robust and optimized FTP server for the WiiU

-**EDIT : dev are interrupted.
+**EDIT : devs are interrupted.
 This version is for users running a CFW = MOCHA, HAXCHI or CBHC The code is not compatible with the latest devkitpro version !
 Use the last release stable version (V12-1)**